-The Finance Division effectively administer all of the City’s debt obligations by investing available funds responsibly, evaluating refinancing opportunities to save the City money and lower taxes on its citizens and to provide outstanding customer service to all property owners, developers and consultants, while ensuring that all requirements are met for all debt obligations administered by the City and its legal entities.
+The Finance Division effectively administers all of the City's debt obligations by investing available funds responsibly, evaluating refinancing opportunities to save the City money and lower taxes on its citizens, and providing outstanding customer service to all property owners, developers, and consultants, while ensuring that all requirements are met for all debt obligations administered by the City and its legal entities.

 The Debt Management Service Center has three major functions:

 - Debt Issuance.
-The issuance of the City's debt and debt related instruments which may include, but is not limited to, general obligation bonds, revenue bonds, bond anticipation notes, capital outlay notes, tax anticipation notes, commercial paper, leases, lease purchase agreements, lease/leaseback agreements, loan agreements, investment agreements relating to bond proceeds, and derivative products.
-This process includes seeking and receiving appropriate authorization, determining appropriate structure and method of sale, ensuring the preparation of all disclosure documents, selecting professionals to assist with the issuance of the debt, monitoring the municipal bond market, and documenting and reporting debt and debt related expenditures.
+The issuance of the City's debt and debt-related instruments which may include, but is not limited to, general obligation bonds, revenue bonds, bond anticipation notes, capital outlay notes, tax anticipation notes, commercial paper, leases, lease purchase agreements, lease/leaseback agreements, loan agreements, investment agreements relating to bond proceeds, and derivative products.
+This process includes seeking and receiving appropriate authorization, determining the appropriate structure and method of sale, ensuring the preparation of all disclosure documents, selecting professionals to assist with the issuance of the debt, monitoring the municipal bond market, and documenting and reporting debt and debt-related expenditures.

 - Debt Administration.
-Ensures full and timely payment of principal and interest on the City's outstanding debt, prepares and monitors scheduled debt payments to custodian bank and third party payees, administers all transactions related to compliance with federal arbitrage rules and regulations as it pertains to the investment of bond proceeds and spend down requirements, administers initial and ongoing disclosure requirements as it relates to the City debt, prepares and distributes financial reports and statistical data for use by internal and external customers, and prepares invoices relating to loan agreements with other agencies, authorities, or departments.
+Ensures the full and timely payment of principal and interest on the City's outstanding debt, prepares and monitors scheduled debt payments to custodian bank and third-party payees, and administer all transactions related to compliance with federal arbitrage rules and regulations as it pertains to the investment of bond proceeds and spend down requirements, administers initial and ongoing disclosure requirements as it relates to the City debt, prepares and distributes financial reports and statistical data for use by internal and external customers, and prepares invoices relating to loan agreements with other agencies, authorities, or departments.